 Lebanon is now home to some 1.5 million refugees with the majority coming from Syria as a result of the ongoing war that began in 2011.
 The influx of refugees, along with a dwindling economy and weak military, make Lebanon an ideal location for the Islamic State to gain a foothold.

 Lebanon’s army; however, is poorly-armed, and Hezbollah militants have stepped-in to combat ISIS along the Lebanese-Syrian border, but there’s just one problem.
-Hezbollah is still considered terrorist organization by the international community.
+Hezbollah is still considered a terrorist organization by the international community.
 Not only that, Hezbollah is also allied with Iran and is a stout enemy of Israel and the Israeli Defense Forces (IDF).

-The IDF is now preparing for coming war with Lebanon, or more specifically Hezbollah, should a truce be reached between Syrian President Bashar al-Assad’s government and the rebels in Syria with Russia being the facilitator.
+The IDF is now preparing for a coming war with Lebanon, or more specifically Hezbollah, should a truce be reached between Syrian President Bashar al-Assad’s government and the rebels in Syria with Russia being the facilitator.

 “Russian efforts to reach a truce between the President Bashar al-Assad regime and the various rebel groups in Syria appear to be close to a successful resolution, and so Israel is already preparing for the day after the final truce, when it is safe to expect that Jihadist fire would be turned south, at the ‘Zionist enemy.'”